 Project Manager & Creative Operations — Deliverythat feelseffortless

 Bilingual project manager.
-Eight years in creative ops and marketing analytics — usually the person between the creative team and the deadline.
+Over a decade in creative ops and marketing analytics.
+Usually the person between the creative team and the deadline.

 On timeOn budgetOn brief